UMCarpentries/intro-curriculum-r/paper/paper.md

 1. The Unix shell
 1. Git and GitHub
 1. R for data analysis (uses the tidyverse R packages)
-1. Writing reports in R markdown (uses the rmarkdown R package [@xie_r_2018])
+1. Writing reports in R Markdown (uses the rmarkdown R package [@xie_r_2018])
 1. Group practice exercises
 1. Where to go from here

-Each lesson builds on the previous lessons.
+Each lesson builds on the previous ones.
 The Unix shell, git, and GitHub are introduced using the files generated in the R for plotting lesson.
 The lesson content for subsequent modules is then intermittently committed and pushed to GitHub.
-The written report combines all of the skills learned previously to write a report that one could share with the United Nations.
+The `Writing reports in R Markdown' lesson combines all of the skills learned previously to produce a report (as a pdf, Word, or html document) that one could share with the United Nations.
-Then, the learners have a chance to put everything they have learned into practice by working in small groups on practice problems that cover the course content.
+Next, learners get a chance to put everything they have learned into practice by forming small groups and working on practice problems that cover the entire course content.
-Finally, we end with a short module recapping what the workshop covered and how learners can continue to get help and learn more after the workshop ends.
+The workshop completes with a short module recapping everything that the curriculum covered as well as offering suggestions on how learners can continue to get help and keep learning once the workshop ends.

 ## Instructional Design
 <!-- teaching philosophy / pedagogy -->